FRRouting/frr/doc/user/appendix.rst

+.. _packet-binary-dump-format:

 Packet Binary Dump Format
 =========================

 Packet Binary Dump Format
 -------------------------

-FRR can dump routing protocol packet into file with a binary format (@pxref{Dump BGP packets and table}).
+FRR can dump routing protocol packet into file with a binary format.

 It seems to be better that we share the MRT's header format for backward compatibility with MRT's dump logs.
 We should also define the